-This example shows how to work with Ethereum/NEAR wallets and smart-contracts via new Core Login API.
+This example shows how to work with Ethereum and NEAR wallets and smart-contracts via new Core Login API.

 Here is the initial code for this example: